cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 -------------------------------------
 To execute MapReduce or Spark programs in a workflow, you will need to add them in your application along with the workflow.
-You can optionally add a :ref:`schedule <schedules>` to the workflow using the `java api
+You can optionally add a :ref:`schedule <schedules>` to the workflow using the `Java API
 <../../reference-manual/javadocs/co/cask/cdap/api/app/AbstractApplication.html#scheduleWorkflow(co.cask.cdap.api.schedule.Schedule,%20java.lang.String)>`__::

   public void configure() {